 Once you have access to your GCU Email, you may have some questions regarding the features inside the Microsoft Outlook Web App.
 This article will show you how to set up email forwarding, add items to your calendar, and much more!

 It’s important to stay safe while you are online.
 Unfortunately, there are people out there who will try to send spam or phishing emails to anyone they can.
-To help keep you safe from any potential spam or phishing emails, we recommend checking out the following accordion for more information about what can be considered spam or phishing.
+To help keep you safe from any potential spam or phishing emails, we recommend checking out the Spam/Phishing Attempts article, where you can learn how to identify phishing and how to report it.

 To set up email forwarding, open the Settings menu by clicking the Settings gear in the upper right-hand corner of the page.